wombleton/gitlaw-nz/acts/E/Electronic Identity Verification Act 2012.md

     _chief executive_ means the chief executive of the department

-    _conviction on indictment_ has the same meaning as convicted on indictment in [section 3][104] of the Crimes Act 1961

     _core identity information_ means the information specified in [section 9(1)][13]

     _current_, in relation to an electronic identity credential, means that the electronic identity credential has been issued and has not expired and is not cancelled, suspended, or revoked